ephrenm/VehiCell/README.md

 **Current Task:** Component Selection

-Check back later for more!
+Check out the current revision schematic or come back later for more!